DTJF/fbdoc/src/doc/7_Options.md

 */
 ~~~

-and when this option is set it creates
+and when this option is set, it creates

 ~~~{.c}
 /*!
 GooBar2dClass: